-Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.
+Over the last seven years, we've learned from hands-on experience how to get incredible search engine optimization (SEO) results in the personal injury law niche.

 We’ve never been the type to rely solely on commonly accepted SEO “facts.”
 Ongoing experimentation and innovation are needed to get results in arguably the web’s most competitive niche.

-That’s why we kicked off 2020 by launching a large scale, data-based study to evaluate 112,000 personal injury law SERPs (search engine results page), to find evidence that our strategies are plausible and identify new opportunities for our clients to gain an advantage (the full methodology of our study, including keyword selection, data extraction, data mining, and data analysis, can be found here).
+That's why we did a large-scale, data-based study to evaluate 112,000 personal injury law SERPs (search engine results page), to find evidence that our strategies are plausible and identify new opportunities for our clients to gain an advantage (the full methodology of our study, including keyword selection, data extraction, data mining, and data analysis, can be found here).

 It’s worth noting that there is no single, definitive SEO ranking factor; it’s comprised of hundreds, if not thousands, of components and variables.
 However, there are a number of factors that are generally regarded (both from independent SEO analysis and directly from Google itself) as both relevant and important.

 We chose to review these data points as the baseline of our study because of their status as a commonly accepted SEO ranking factor.
-Of course, correlation does not equal causation…and, as Google is not transparent in their algorithm (and likely never will be, for a multitude of reasons), we cannot definitively stand on our findings as being “certain.”
+Of course, correlation does not equal causation, and as Google is not transparent in its algorithm (and likely never will be, for a multitude of reasons), we cannot definitively claim our findings as "certain."

 With the help of data sourced from Ahrefs, we unearthed some compelling discoveries: